Is your company data for sale on the Dark Web?

 Alliance Solutions can provide a Dark Web report that provides a sample of your email addresses or domains that have been compromised.

-If you choose to take the next step, we can help you take the remedial steps to address issues that led to this and to prevent future similar events.
+If you choose to take the next step, we can help you take the remedial action to address issues that led to this happening and to prevent future similar events.

 We can also provide an ongoing monthly Dark Web monitoring service that gathers and analyses data in close to real time that could indicate when cyberattacks are emanating from the Dark Web.